ReactTraining/react-workshop/README.md

 ### PowerShell

-While we recommend GitBash instead (see above), If you insist on using PowerShell, you'll probably get an error after you do `npm install`.
+While we recommend GitBash instead (see [Windows Users](#windows-users) section), If you insist on using PowerShell, you'll probably get an error after you do `npm install` that mentions `xargs`.
 This is because after everything installs we run a little bash command that copies all instances of `db-seed.json` to `db.json` (in the same directory).
 You might have to do that manually:

 ```sh
 # Copy